This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a corneal ulcer diagnosed?

-Your caregiver will examine your eye and ask about your symptoms.
+Your healthcare provider will examine your eye and ask about your symptoms.
 You may need any of the following:

 - Slit-lamp test: A microscope is used to look into your eye and check for injury.
-Your caregiver may use dye to see your injury better.
+Your healthcare provider may use dye to see your injury better.

-- Contact lens culture: Your caregiver may take a sample of your contact lens to check for bacteria.
+- Contact lens culture: Your healthcare provider may take a sample of your contact lens to check for bacteria.

 How is a corneal ulcer treated?

 - NSAIDs: These medicines decrease swelling, pain, and fever.
 NSAIDs are available without a doctor's order.
 Ask your healthcare provider which medicine is right for you.
 Ask how much to take and when to take it.
 Take as directed.
 NSAIDs can cause stomach bleeding and kidney problems if not taken correctly.